extension-js/extension.js/README.md

 Create modern cross-browser extensions with no build configuration.

-- [Creating an extension](#creating-an-extension) – How to create a new extension.
+- [Creating an extension](#creating-an-extension) — How to create a new extension.
-- [Getting started immediately](#getting-started-immediately) – Get work done in no time.
+- [Getting started immediately](#getting-started-immediately) — Get work done in no time.
+- [Advancing your skills](https://github.com/cezaraugusto/browser-extensions-book) — Learn everything extensions can do for you, for free.

-`extension-create` helps you develop extensions with built-in support for esnext, module imports/exports, auto-reload, unit testing, and more.
-Read about the project vision and personal motivations [here](https://github.com/cezaraugusto/extension-create/wiki/This-initiative).
+`extension-create` helps you develop cross-browser extensions with built-in support for module imports/exports, auto-reload, and more.
+Interested to know how it's being developed?
+Every week I send emails about its progress [here](https://cezaraugusto.substack.com/).
+For goals, see the [wiki](https://github.com/cezaraugusto/extension-create/wiki/This-initiative).

 ## Creating an Extension